Noncontact Respiratory Measurement for Multiple People at Arbitrary Locations Using Array Radar and Respiratory-Space Clustering: Respiratory Measurement for Multiple People Using an Array Radar

-In this study, we use a millimeter-wave UWB multiple-input and multiple-output (MIMO) array radar system to measure multiple subjects.
-The proposed system estimates the number and location of the subjects based on the received signals and then outputs the respiratory movements and respiratory rate of each subject.
-Fig. \ref{fig:radar system} presents an overview of the entire system.
-Fig. \ref{fig:COIradar} displays a photograph of the radar system used in this study.
-This radar system includes a T14\_01120112\_2D module (Sharp Takaya Electronics Industry Co., Ltd., Okayama, Japan) with an IWR1443 single-chip FMCW radar sensor MMIC (Texas Instruments Inc., Dallas, TX, USA), and a signal processing and communication unit packaged together, which was developed by the Innovative Systems Theory Laboratory of Kyoto University and MaRI Co., Ltd. (Kyoto, Japan).
+In this study, we used a millimeter-wave multiple-input and multiple-output (MIMO) array radar system to measure the respiration of multiple people.
+The proposed system estimates the number and locations of the target people using the received signals and then outputs the respiratory movements and respiratory rate of each person.
+Figure \ref{fig:COIradar} presents a photograph of the radar system used in this study.

-A UWB radar system with a center frequency of 79 GHz, center wavelength $\lambda$ = 3.8 mm, and a 99\% occupied bandwidth of 3.9 GHz is used in this study, resulting in a range resolution of 43 mm.
-The transmission power is 9 dBm, and the equivalent isotropic radiation power (EIRP) is 20 dBm.
-The system has a MIMO antenna array with three elements for transmission and four elements for reception, enabling a total of 12 signal channels to be acquired.
-The transmitting and receiving elements are arranged in equally spaced linear arrays at intervals of $2\lambda$ (7.6 mm) and $\lambda/2$ (1.9 mm), respectively.
+This study adopted a frequency-modulated continuous-wave (FMCW) radar system with a center frequency of 79 GHz, center wavelength $\lambda$ = 3.8 mm, and a range resolution of 43 mm.
+The transmission power was 9 dBm, and the equivalent isotropic radiation power was 20 dBm.
+The system had an MIMO antenna array with three elements for transmission and four elements for reception, allowing a total of 12 signal channels to be acquired.
+The transmitting and receiving elements were arranged in equally spaced linear arrays at intervals of $2\lambda$ (7.6 mm) and $\lambda/2$ (1.9 mm), respectively.
 In general, MIMO arrays can be approximated by virtual arrays in cases where the distance between the target and antennas is sufficiently larger than the array aperture length, and the mutual coupling between the elements is negligible.
-In the above radar, the array can be approximated by a 12-element linear virtual array with half-wavelength spacing.
-The element patterns of each element are $\pm 4^{\circ} $ and $\pm 35^{\circ} $ on the E- and H-planes, respectively.
-The three transmitting elements repeat transmission with time-division multiplexing, and a total of 12 channels of signal are stored every 100 ms, resulting in a slow-time sampling frequency of 10 Hz that is sufficiently high for respiratory measurement but too low for the measurement of the heartbeat.
+The array of the above radar system can be approximated by a 12-element linear virtual array with half-wavelength spacing.
+The element patterns of each element were $\pm 4^{\circ} $ and $\pm 35^{\circ} $ on the E- and H-planes, respectively.
+The three transmitting elements repeated transmission with time-division multiplexing, and a total of 12 channels of the signal were stored every 100 ms, resulting in a slow-time sampling frequency of 10 Hz that is sufficiently high for respiratory measurement but too low for the measurement of the heartbeat.